Please note: These pictures are not mine I got them off the internet to give the reader a general idea of things.

 "Yay!
 I'm hungry.
 Can I have some strawberwies?"

 "Sure."
-I chuckled and gave them to her, sprinkled with sugar.
+I chuckled and gave them to her.

 Although it had been a while, the "incident" was still sharp in my mind.
 It was like a sore throat, no matter what you were doing, or how hard you tried to ignore it, it kept invading your every thought.
 Partly because every time I looked at Taylie, I was reminded by the faint mark on the side of her head, and also because of the strange things going on around our house.
 I had become accustom to the strange howls and calls in the woods, though sometimes there would be an even more unearthly call, that would send shivers down my spine.
 At night, they seemed to come nearer, and I could only pray Taylie wouldn't begin to notice.
 If ever we went outside, there was always the feeling of being watched, and every now and then I heard something scrambling around in the trees.
 Based on what it sounded like, it had to have been something VERY large with razor sharp claws, yet as fast and agile in the trees as a squirrel.
 A four-hundred pound squirrel.
 But we didn't have big cats around here, that's what really freaked me out.
 The first time I heard it I was scared stiff, but nothing happened.
 The second time I wasn't afraid, I actually felt relaxed, safe, in a kind of awe.
 But unearthly creatures aren't my only worry, at night, if I don't hear the cries, I hear helicopters circling the dense maple and aspen forest around the house.

-Taylie was supposed to go to pre-school this fall, but I am not going to let that happen.
+Taylie was supposed to go to pre-school this fall, but I felt uneasy about it.
 I've decided to homeschool her, for our own safety.
 I learned from work the other night that Taylie is not in the system.
 I work from 10:00PM-4:00AM at the hospital in Labor & Delivery on Wednesdays and Thursdays, and while it had quieted down, I snuck into the room with all the birth records in it.
-According to my co-worker and good friend Emely, every single baby that passes our doors, born or unborn, gets recorded.
+According to my co-worker and good friend Emely, every single baby that passes through our doors, born or unborn, gets recorded.
 Kinda weird, but I have more important things to worry about.
 I opened the file cabinet labeled L-Z...

 I was only able to find one document from Taylie's mother, Antonina Sandlen.
-According to the record, She had been sent to our hospital after her late-term abortion procedure was botched and she went into labor.
+According to the record, She had been sent to our hospital after her late-term abortion procedure was botched, Aswand she went into labor.
 Because of our policies, we were not allowed to treat Taylie.
 Because Taylie was so far along and knowing her mother wouldn't make it, a vain attempt was made to contact any relatives.
 No luck.
 This is where I came in.
-I was ordered to take little Taylie down to the morgue to be left for dead.
+I was ordered to take little Taylie down to the morgue to be left "to pass away peacefully," as they put it.
+But I knew the truth.
+I knew Taylie could have suffered hours or days before the cold of the morgue took her.
 An awful thing it was, and I just couldn't do it.
 I couldn't leave her tiny body there in the dark, new to the world, not knowing it would soon be over.
+No one to love her.
+Unwanted.
 So I took action.
 I had a large bag I used to change out of my nurses outfit, and nestled tiny Taylie, swaddled in cloth, into the bag.
 She was so small with precious red peach fuzz on her scalp...